fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/configure-meetings-sensitive-protection.md

 > [!NOTE]
 > You can also automatically apply or recommend that the meeting is labeled with the highest priority sensitivity label from files shared for the meeting.

 The sensitivity label or meeting template enforces options that are listed as enforced.
 The meeting organizer can change Options that aren't enforced.
+To learn more about how your users can apply sensitivity labels to their meetings, see [Sensitivity labels for Teams meetings](https://support.microsoft.com/office/sensitivity-labels-for-teams-meetings-2b244d1d-72d0-471e-8e58-c41079e190fb).

 > [!NOTE]
 > Meeting options in sensitivity labels and custom meeting templates require Teams Premium.